collumba/frontend-boilerplate-remix/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
+For more details about contributing, please check the [TODO.md](./TODO.md) file.

 ## License